-complex games in which Equilibrium and Naïve decisions are separated, subjects' decisions tend to coincide with Naïve's.
-Naïve/Optimistic, L2, and D1 all display this kind of variation, which allows them to describe how most subjects' decisions vary across simple and complex games.59
+analysis suggests a simple explanation for this gap.
+In our simplest games, most Baseline and OB subjects make decisions that coincide with Equilibrium's and Naïve's; but in our more complex games in which Equilibrium and Naïve decisions are separated, their decisions tend to coincide with Naïve's.
+Naïve/Optimistic, L2, and D1 all display this kind of variation, which allows them to describe how many subjects' decisions vary across simple and complex games.64